claudiodangelis/qrcp/README.md

 **Note:** if the `-port` argument is passed, the value is stored and used for all future transfers.
 Use `-force` to reset the stored port value.

+## Tips & Tricks

+### Keep server alive

+If you are trying to transfer a file that the browser on the receiving end is considering harmful, you can be asked by the browser if you really want to keep the file or discard it; this condition (browser awaiting your answer) can lead to qr-filetransfer disconnection.
+To prevent qr-filetransfer from disconnecting, use the `-keep-alive` flag

+    ```sh
+    qr-filetransfer -keep-alive /path/to/my/totally/cool.apk
+    ```

 ## Arguments